-The Nominations Committee undertook the recruitment process for Board vacancies arising in 2023.
-The Committee convened in late 2022 to consider applications for Board vacancies and recommend candidates for the positions of Director with Consumer Experience and Director with Industry Experience.
-The Board appointed Gerard Brody as Director with Consumer Experience and Maha Krishnapillai as Director with Industry Experience.
+The Nominations Committee undertook the recruitment process for Board vacancies arising in 2024.
+The Committee convened in late 2023 to consider applications for Board vacancies and recommended candidates for the positions of Director with Industry Experience and Director with Consumer Experience.
+The Board reappointed Andrew Sheridan as Director with Industry Experience and appointed Thu-Trang Tran as Director with Consumer Experience.